UKCloud/documentation/articles/managed-services/man-how-add-remove-device.md

 - Runbook Automation (coming soon)

+This article provides information about how to add devices to and remove devices from these Managed IT Operations service options.

 > [!IMPORTANT]
 > You must subscribe to Managed Monitoring as a Service to be able to also subscribe to any of the other service options.

-This article provides information about how to add and remove devices within your Managed IT Operations services.
+To make changes, you'll need to fill in the appropriate details in the Managed IT Operations - Add or Remove Device spreadsheet (UKC-FRM-303) spreadsheet, which enables us to automate your requested changes.
+This is the same spreadsheet as the one you used to originally set up your service.
+The Service Request template will include a link to download the spreadsheet.
+When filling out the spreadsheet, ensure that you follow the instructions provided.

+If you want to download the spreadsheet ahead of raising the request, click [here](https://cas.frn00006.ukcloud.com/Docs/UKCloud_Man_IT_Ops/UKC-FRM-303%20-%20Managed%20IT%20Operations%20-%20Add%20or%20Remove%20Devices.xlsx?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1642866877&Signature=imOIy0kAEXOxkvf8NZ5lJLUc4a0%3D).

 ## Adding a device to a Managed IT Operations service

-If there's a new device that you want to add to your Managed IT Operations service, you can let us know by raising a Service Request.
+If you have a new device that you want monitored, you can add it to your Managed IT Operations service.

 1. In My Calls, raise a ticket using the **Managed IT Operations - Make changes to my managed devices** template.

    ![Managed IT Operations - Make changes to my managed devices template](images/man-change-devices.png)

-2. Download the Managed IT Operations - Add or Remove Device spreadsheet (UKC-FRM-303) linked in the template.
+2. Download the spreadsheet linked in the template.

    ![Download link in the Makes changes to my managed devices template](images/man-change-devices-link.png)

    > [!TIP]
    > Each tab in the spreadsheet includes instructions on how to complete that tab.
-   >
-   > If you want to download the spreadsheet in advance, you can download it from [here](https://cas.frn00006.ukcloud.com/Docs/UKCloud_Man_IT_Ops/UKC-FRM-303%20-%20Managed%20IT%20Operations%20-%20Add%20or%20Remove%20Devices.xlsx?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1642866877&Signature=imOIy0kAEXOxkvf8NZ5lJLUc4a0%3D).

-3. On the **Credentials** tab, add the details of any credentials required for the device.
+3. In the **Credentials** tab of the spreadsheet, add the details of any credentials required for the device.

 4. On the **Device Information** tab, add the details of the device that you want to add, including the device name, IP address and OS family.